ARE YOU READY FOR THE NEW OPERATIONAL RESILIENCE REQUIREMENTS? YOU HAVE UNTIL THE 31ST MARCH 2022

 - Make sure that the programme of work required to create the self-assessment has board level support

 - Allow enough time for senior management engagement and challenge.
-It will take boards a considerable period to understand some of these new concepts

-- Confirm all business services before identifying Important Business Services
+- Confirm ALL business services before classifying those deemed 'Important Business Services'

 - Ensure that the rationale and justification for key judgments is documented

 - Supplier mapping is lengthy and required input of external suppliers, and also 4th party suppliers

 - Use the greatest care when identifying current vulnerabilities and short-comings.
 You will be at risk.

 - When setting impact tolerances make as much use as possible of existing operational risk measures and controls that the firm has in place

 If you're interested in any of our support, leave your details here and we'll be in touch.